Wiped Film Distillation & Evaporation

 Scale Up Your Oil Purification with Pilot-Scale Wiped-Film Molecular Stills

 As demand grows for new formulations and increased purities of oils and fats, bridging the gap between lab research and industrial production has become more critical than ever.
-Pilot-scale molecular stills are the perfect solution—a logical bridge between the lab bench and the production floor.
+Pilot-scale molecular stills are the perfect solution if you’re looking for oil purification equipment—a logical bridge between the lab bench and the production floor.
 They allow for creating drums of customer samples, meeting material demands, and serving as accurate testing and scale-up tools for large-scale commercialization projects.
 Whether you’re refining edible and essential oils, bio-based materials, or specialty extract distillates, these molecular short-path distillation systems are designed to meet your unique purification needs, from customer validation to compliance with cGMP, all while enabling the development of new and improved products.

 Why Choose Molecular Stills for Purifying Oils and Fats?